nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 It models a *public* *Interface*, implemented by all the classes that have the feature to print their representation in a file.

 Offers one abstract method `printInFile()` whose implementation should indicate the format of printing the representation of the specific object calling it.
-A UML Class Diagram is shown below.
+A UML Class Diagram is shown above.

 #### 2.6 List Component